vvdleun/audiostreamerscrobbler/README.md

     gradle build

 In the build/libs subdirectory, you'll find a audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar file that you can run with the `java -jar audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar` command.
 But be advised that you'll need to do some manual configuration first.
-The installation procedure
+This will be explained in the next section.

 ## Installation